amantuladhar/amantuladhar.github.io/_posts/2016-10-04-BashUsefulShortcuts.md

 subtitle: Useful shortcuts that we can use on Bash
 ---

-Most of us are familier with issuing commands on terminal.
+Most of us are familier with executing commands on terminal.
 But, did you now that bash has set of convinent shortcuts that can make our life a lot more easier.

 Sometimes when we are typing command and all of sudden we forget to add **sudo**.
 We can press `CTRL + a` and goto start of command line then type **sudo**